 Alternating round cut diamonds and baguette sapphires lend vibrant color and sparkle to the band of this Art Deco inspired engagement ring with a distinctive octagonal halo.

-Whatever your style, shop Gabriel & Co.’s full line of engagement rings and find the perfect one for you!
+Whatever your style, shop Gabriel & Co.’s full line of vintage engagement rings and find the perfect one for you!